bstoudt01/gary-garage/README.md

 # gary-garage

-Console application to practice using inherited properties and methods from parent classes that are passed down to child classes.
+Console application to learn (by practice, practice, practice) using inherited properties and methods from parent classes that are passed down to child classes.

 Such as